Izenda7Series/docs/known_issues.rst

    * - Defect
      - 16880
      - System is not properly updating from custom field formats to standard one when changed
    * - Defect
-     - 16881
-     - Using stored procedures decimal Accuracy Is Not Being Respected
-   * - Defect
      - 16882
      - Forms do not render image data types